 How to Become an Agricultural or Food Scientist

-Every state has a land-grant college that offers agricultural science degrees.
-Many other colleges and universities also offer agricultural science degrees or agricultural science courses.
-Degrees in related sciences, such as biology, chemistry, or physics, or in a related engineering specialty also may qualify people for many agricultural science jobs.
+Every state has at least one land-grant college that offers agricultural science degrees.
+Many other colleges and universities also offer agricultural science degrees or related courses.
+Soil and plant scientists typically need a bachelor's degree in agriculture or a related field, such as biology or chemistry.

-Students typically gain a strong foundation in their field, with an emphasis on teamwork, internships, and research opportunities.
-In addition to science coursework, undergraduates sometimes take humanities courses, which help them develop good communication skills.
+Undergraduate students in agricultural and food sciences typically gain a strong foundation in their specialty, with an emphasis on teamwork through internships and research opportunities.
+Students also are encouraged to take humanities courses, which can help them develop good communication skills, and computer courses, which can familiarize them with common programs and databases.

-Many people with bachelor's degrees in agricultural sciences find work in related jobs rather than becoming an agricultural or food scientist.
-For example, a bachelor's degree in agricultural science is useful for managerial jobs in farm-related or ranch-related businesses, such as farming, ranching, agricultural inspection, farm credit institutions, or companies that make or sell feed, fertilizer, seed, and farm equipment.
+Many people with bachelor’s degrees in agricultural sciences find work in related jobs rather than becoming an agricultural or food scientist.
+For example, a bachelor’s degree in agricultural science is a useful background for farming, ranching, agricultural inspection, farm credit institutions, or companies that make or sell feed, fertilizer, seed, or farm equipment.
+Combined with coursework in business, agricultural and food science could be a good background for managerial jobs in farm-related or ranch-related businesses.
+For more information, see the profile on farmers, ranchers, and other agricultural managers.

 Communication skills.
 Communication skills are critical for agricultural and food scientists.
-They must be able to explain their studies: what they were trying to learn, the methods they used, what they found, and what they think the implications are of their findings.
-They must also be able to communicate well when working with others, including technicians and student assistants.
+They must explain their studies: what they were trying to learn, the methods they used, what they found, and what they think the implications of their findings are.
+They must also communicate well when working with others, including technicians and student assistants.

 Critical-thinking skills.
 Agricultural and food scientists must use their expertise to determine the best way to answer a specific research question.